C0d3-5t3w/Discord-BotCallTracker/README.md

 # On load:

-Asks for bot token and port to server on load
+Asks for bot token and port to serve on load

 modify and use as you please :)